Showing posts sorted by date for query rogue. Sort by relevance Show all posts

 CryptO'pinion

-I don't consider myself an expert in the slightest but, #roguelikes are something I love.
-Rogue is one of my favourite Atari ST games and I've spent hours plundering its levels - I've accepted that I'll never come close to recovering the Amulet of Yendor but I have my fun.
+Rogue is one of my favourite Atari ST games, and I've spent hours plundering its levels - I've accepted that I'll never come close to recovering the Amulet of Yendor, but I have my fun.
 So, hearing about Nano Cave was a mixture of shock, worry, and considerable joy!
-I'm always eager to discover new ST games but I was apprehensive about how it would compare to what we already have.
+I'm always eager to discover new ST games, but I was apprehensive about how it would compare to what we already have.

-Nano Cave might be a work in progress so there are a few niggles, but it does not disappoint whatsoever.
-Its gameplay is straightforward without much of a learning curve or pesky complications, so it's quick and easy to play.
+Nano Cave might be a work in progress with a few niggles, but it doesn't disappoint whatsoever.
+It's straightforward without much of a learning curve or pesky complications, so it's easy to play.
 From the start, you are exploring, using items, and killing dungeon beasts.
-It's more of a #roguelite and I appreciate that.
+It's more of a #roguelite, and I appreciate that.

-Once again, the power and versatility of GFA Basic is proven by Shaoth & Co. who should be proud of Nano Cave.
-I've truly enjoyed romping through the dungeon and, one day, I hope to beat level 10.
-You should wait no more and download this wonderful game right now.
-My rating (for the current release) is 89% and I eagerly await the next update.
+Once again, the power & versatility of GFA Basic is proven by Shaoth & Co., who should be proud of Nano Cave.
+I've truly enjoyed romping through the dungeon and hope to beat level 10 one day.
+So, wait no more and download this wonderful game.
+My rating is 89%, and I eagerly await the next update.

 Let me know what you think of Nano Cave in the comments below.
 Happy dungeon crawling!!